-Enacted in 2016, SB 1547 requires Oregon's two largest investor-owned utilities, Portland General Electric and PacifiCorp, to phase out coal-fired electricity from their retail sales in Oregon by 2030 and double their original Oregon Renewable Portfolio Standard (RPS) targets from 25% to 50% by 2040.
+Enacted in 2016, SB 1547 requires Oregon's two largest investor-owned utilities, Portland General Electric and PacifiCorp, to phase out coal-fired electricity from their retail sales in Oregon by 2030 and double their original Oregon RPS targets from 25% to 50% by 2040.

 Fewer coal plants result in less dispatchable (able to be turned on and off) energy on the grid, making regional grid reliability more challenging.
-EWEB, like utilities across the region, must adapt to these new dynamics.
+EWEB, like utilities across the region, will have to adapt to these new dynamics.